mvc5/mvc5.github.io/getting-started/callable-php-programming.md

 }
 ```

-<p>However, because its default value is a <a href="https://github.com/mvc5/framework/blob/master/src/Service/Config/Service/Service.php">Service</a> configuration, an actual <a href="https://github.com/mvc5/framework/blob/master/config/service.php#L62">service configuration</a> must exist it.</p>
+<p>However, because its default value is a <a href="https://github.com/mvc5/framework/blob/master/src/Service/Config/Service/Service.php">Service</a> configuration, an actual <a href="https://github.com/mvc5/framework/blob/master/config/service.php#L62">service configuration</a> must exist.</p>

 ```php
 'Mvc' => new Service(Mvc\Mvc::class, [new ServiceManagerLink]),
 ```

-<p>Which means the <a href="https://github.com/mvc5/framework/blob/master/config/service.php#L62">service configuration</a> can also be an anonymous function that is a factory function that returns an anonymous function as the function to invoke.</p>
+<p>Which means the <a href="https://github.com/mvc5/framework/blob/master/config/service.php#L62">service configuration</a> can also be an anonymous factory function that returns another anonymous function as the one to invoke.</p>

 ```php
 'Mvc' => function() {